-Charting Process
+Charting process

 The included publications were read in full and assessed so relevant information could be extracted and charted.
-This was done independently by AC.
-Two separate forms were used, one for scientific studies (Table 2) and one for narrative review type publications (Table 3).
-This was due to the differing nature of the information extracted from these two publication types, and the differences in the value of evidence they provide.
-The EOL decision-making models identified did not all focus on the same aspect of EOL decisions.
-Three stages of guidance were identified, with models either focusing on one, two, or all of these.
+This was done independently by Amelia

+Cameron.
+Two separate forms were used, one for scientific studies (Table 2) and the other for narrative review type publications (Table 3).
+This was due to the differing nature of the information extracted from these two publication types and the differences in the value of evidence they provide.
+The EOL decisionmaking models identified did not all focus on the same aspect of EOL decisions.
+Three stages of guidance were identified, with models either focusing on one, two or all of these.
 The first, making the decision, comprised the steps required for the veterinarian and owner to come to a decision about euthanasia or EOL care for the animal patient.
-The second was enacting the decision, including steps such as educating the owner about and planning for the euthanasia procedure, or potentially carrying out an agreed hospice care plan and monitoring any changes in the animal.
-The final stage was aftercare, with steps such as explaining body disposal and memorialisation options and deciding on these, or signposting the owner to emotional support resources.
-Distinctions were made between these stages when charting to identify which aspects of end of life decision-making have received most research attention, and so readers interested in just one stage can identify which publications are relevant.
-A third form (Table 4) charted the components of the decision-making models from each publication, so the recommended steps of each could easily be identified.
-Broad labels were given as components were described slightly differently between publications.
-This meant some interpretation was required from AC as to what constituted minimising owner guilt or following up after euthanasia, for example.
+The second was enacting the decision, including steps such as educating the owner about and planning for the euthanasia procedure or potentially carrying out an agreed hospice care plan and monitoring any changes in the animal.
+The final stage was aftercare, with steps such as explaining body disposal and memorialisation